 You have two kidneys which produce your urine.
-One of these has a tumour and your surgeon has determined this needs to be removed.
-After the operation your body should function just as well regarding urine production as before.
+One of these kidneys has cancer within it and your surgeon has determined this needs to be removed.
+After the operation your body should function just as well regarding urine production as before despite only having one kidney.
+There is a small chance (1 in 50) of the long term kidney function tests not being as good as before but this for most people has no affect.